GiladRam/ray-tracer/README.md

 ./ray-tracer ../scenes/texture.json ../images/texture.png
 ```

-You may also create new scene settings (you may refer to `scenes/mesh.json` and `scenes/texture.json` for more details)
+You may also create new scene settings. (you may refer to `scenes/mesh.json` and `scenes/texture.json` for more details)

 ## Examples